Table of Contents

 Bibles Verses That Teach Us to Pray Without Ceasing

 Numerous Bible verses encourage us to pray without ceasing.
 But it would take you and me the whole day to discuss all of them.
-So here are the most common verses from each of the Old and New Testament that will teach you to pray without ceasing:
+So here are the most common verses from each of the Old and New Testaments that will teach you to pray without ceasing:

-When the LORD appeared to Solomon in 2 Chronicles 7:14, He said that if the people He calls will repent, humble themselves, pray and seek His face, then He will hear them from heaven, forgive their sins, and He will heal their land.
+When the LORD appeared to Solomon in 2 Chronicles 7:14, He said that if the people He calls will repent, humble themselves, pray, and seek His face, then He will hear them from heaven, forgive their sins, and He will heal their land.

 It was shown in Daniel 6:10 how Daniel is used to getting down on his knees and praying three times a day.
 This was especially evident when he learned about the published decree.
 He immediately went home to his room to give thanks to God.

 The Psalmist in Psalm 147:1 encourages us to praise the LORD and how good, pleasant, and fitting it is to sing praises to Him.

 Psalm 69:9, then, teaches us to ask God to fill our hearts with passion and zeal in serving Him with full gladness and devotion.

 Lastly, in the Old Testament, Psalm 145:18, says that the LORD is near and very present to those who call His name with faith and in truth.

 Meanwhile, in the New Testament, Luke 18:1 and the following verses tell us about the Parable of the Persistent Widow, demonstrating how we are always to pray and not lose heart.